 Manners with Friends

 This is the time when your social life is starting to bloom.
-Friends invite you to parties, call to see if you want to hang out at the mall, or simply want to chill and watch a movie.
+Friends invite you to parties, call to see if you want to hang out, or simply want to chill and watch a movie or play video games.
 Showing good manners to your friends will make them appreciate you more and might even earn you more invitations.

 Etiquette tips for being with friends: